 But this can all add up.

-As an author looking to hire an editor, if your budget is limited you need to decide which service is going to give you the best results.
+If an author’s budget is limited, they need to decide which service is going to give them the best results.
+And they might come to you for help with this decision.

 There are two main arguments people in the book industry make:

-1. Story is more important than correct prose, so spend your money on a manuscript critique or a development edit.
+- Story is more important than correct prose, so authors should spend their money on a manuscript critique or a developmental edit.

-2. Correct prose is more important than story, so spend your money on copy-editing and proofreading.
+- Correct prose is more important than story, so authors should spend their money on copy-editing and proofreading.

 The ‘story is king’ argument

-The main theory here is that people can forgive bad writing more than they can forgive a bad story.
+The main theory here is that people can forgive bad writing (or a few typos) more than they can forgive a bad story.

 This argument has merit.
 It’s true that no amount of sentence-level editing can improve a badly considered concept or a poorly told story.
-The story you choose to tell and how you choose to tell it is so important.
+The story the author chooses to tell and how they choose to tell it is so important.

 But I think a lot of people who favour this viewpoint may not fully understand the value copy-editing and proofreading can bring to a manuscript.